MacBook Pro 2022 launch just tipped with new chip and display size

-A new 14-inch MacBook Pro with an Apple M2 chip has been tipped to replace the current 13-inch Macbook Pro M1 later this year, with the MacBook Air 2022 launching alongside it.
+A 14-inch MacBook Pro 2022 with an Apple M2 chip has been tipped to replace the current 13-inch Macbook Pro M1 later this year, with the MacBook Air 2022 launching alongside it.

 That’s according to tech tipster Dylandkt on Twitter, who also noted that the Apple Silicon transition will be completed by the fourth quarter of 2022, with the Mac Pro being the last machine to get Apple’s custom chip; this one will apparently be an evolution of the M1 Max chip.